neulab/tranx-study/README.md

 - Delete the local VM image caches downloaded previously by deleting the folder `$HOME/.vagrant.d`.
 - Uninstall Vagrant and VirtualBox software.

+## Task Categories
+All the tasks are in their corresponding directory under this repo, e.g `task1-2/`, and read the README file inside for instructions.
+Overall, there are 7 different categories as in task1-n to task7-n and you are assigned 4 categories of them based on your expertise in the pre-study survey:
+1. Basic Python
+2. File
+3. OS
+4. Web Scraping (e.g. `beautifulsoup`)
+5. Web Server & Client (e.g. `requests`, `flask`, `django`)
+6. Data Analysis & Machine Learning (e.g. `pandas`, `sklearn`)
+7. Data Visualization (e.g. `matplotlib`)

 ## Data Collected
 - Your interaction with the plugin in PyCharm IDE, including queries and edits.